-Button Usage ={ a Lay out and align nodes according to the order they are connected. × Toggle the designer window between normal and full-screen layout. Ŵ Remove the selected node.
-Note that the Start entry point cannot be deleted.
+Button Usage n(a Lay out and align nodes according to the order they are connected. × Toggle the designer window between normal and full-screen layout.

+Button Usage Ŵ Remove the selected node.
+The Start entry point can't be deleted.